CraftAcademyLabs/ca_course/atm_challenge/step_3.md

 - An array of bills that was dispached by the Atm.
 This symbolize the actual cash you would get in real life.

 ###Testing the happy path
 The first test we will write is the so called "Happy Path".
 We know that a transaction can either bu successful or rejected for some reason.
 We'll get back to the rejections (that is the lionshare of the work that lies ahead of us).
-At this stage, let's focus on a simple successfull transaction.
+At this stage, let's focus on a simple successful transaction.

 Let's start with preparing our test.